psincraian/pepy/README.md

     class like DB or BigQuery, the Flask web application, the container, and so on.
     * `pepy/infrastructure/cli`: the command line programs.
     * `pepy/infrastructure/container`: config files and the dependency injection manager.
-    * `pepy/infrastructure/web`: the Flask application with all the routes.
+    * `pepy/infrastructure/api`: the api endpoints controller.

 ## FAQ
 **Where the downloads come from?**